-While technologies and the computing infrastructure for AI-enabled care have matured, the adoption of AI-enabled care is driven by the varying readiness levels for the incumbents in the current healthcare ecosystem and concerns around the safety of AI-enabled care, specifically for complex clinical conditions.
+While technologies and the computing infrastructure for AI-enabled healthcare have matured, the adoption of AI-enabled healthcare is driven by the varying readiness levels for the incumbents in the current healthcare ecosystem and concerns around the safety of AI-enabled healthcare, specifically for complex clinical conditions.

 A final concern around AI in healthcare relates to the lack of visibility to how the algorithms are trained to work in healthcare, further exacerbated by systemic bias inherent in many AI applications.
 Despite advances in AI techniques, algorithms trained on a data set cannot be easily transferred to another data set, especially as the role of operational data and social determinants of health in population health risk assessment increases.
 As cloud platforms become the dominant data repositories for developing AI-enabled solutions, concerns around the privacy protections for the data will drive trust and consent required for advancing the adoption of AI tools.